Share This Craft

 - Make sure the yarn is fully saturated, and then begin wrapping the yarn around the balloon.

-- To begin wrapping it around the balloon, I like to hold the end of the yarn with the neck of the balloon.
+- To begin wrapping it around the balloon, hold the end of the yarn with the neck of the balloon.
 Then continue to wrap the yarn around the balloon.

-Note: I held the balloon in my left hand and wrapped with my right.
-As I pulled a length of yarn from the bowl, I squeezed out excess glue using my thumb and forefinger.
+Note: We held the balloon in one hand and wrapped with the other.
+As you pulled a length of yarn from the bowl, squeeze out excess glue using your thumb and forefinger.

-- To finish, I tuck the end of yarn around and under another piece of the yarn.
-I added just a little bit more of glue (undiluted) over the end, just to be sure it stays in place.
+- To finish, tuck the end of yarn around and under another piece of the yarn.
+We added just a little bit more glue (undiluted) over the end, just to be sure it stays in place.

 Note: If you run out of yarn, don’t fret.
 Simply tuck the end under (as directed above), cut a new piece of yarn, wet with glue/water mix, wrap the new end under another piece of yarn, and continue wrapping.

 - Let the yarn dry, and then pop the balloon.
-I like to use my scissors to cut a small hole in the neck of the balloon; that way, the air hisses out instead of a loud “pop!”
+We like to use scissors to cut a small hole in the neck of the balloon; that way, the air hisses out instead of a loud “pop!”

-Note: I recommend that you hang the balloon, or lay it on a piece of wax paper or plastic wrap.
+Note: We recommend that you hang the balloon to dry, or lay it on a piece of wax paper or plastic wrap.
 Just don’t set it on the newspaper, or you’ll have newspaper stuck on the orb!

 - To hang, just tie a piece of string and display it where ever you like!